Appointments can be held by video call, by phone or in person at one of our local offices.

 You should also take photographs of the injuries that you suffer as a result of the accident, again as soon as possible after the event.
 This is especially important if you are left with a scar following your accident.
 Make sure that you record the extent of all injuries, however minor they appear initially, as you will not know at that stage what might become important.

-Your personal injury claim will be made up of general damages [link to general damages explanation], to compensate you for the pain and suffering which resulted from your accident, and special damages [link to special damages explanation], which compensate you for the financial loss you have suffered due to your injuries.
+Your personal injury claim will be made up of general damages and special damages, the former to compensate you for the pain and suffering which resulted from your accident, and the latter to compensate you for the financial loss you have suffered due to your injuries.
 Consequently, your medical records relating to your injuries, and any medical treatment which you received as a result, will be vital evidence in your case.
 Ensure that you receive and retain copies of all documents and correspondence relating to your case, and obviously keep hold of any receipts for medical costs which you incur.

 Make sure that you keep all receipts for costs which you incur as a result of your accident, whether or not you believe they are significant.
 If you are required to replace or upgrade anything in your house or vehicle as a result of your injuries, for example, you may be able to include that in your special damages claim, so ensure that you have a complete record of what you spend.